Hacker News

 This sounds like a very Orwellian way of saying people shouldn't be fired for wrong-think if they profusely apologize afterwards.
 Is that what you mean?

-an hour ago by salawat
+4 years ago by salawat

 I think you may have read that wrong.